seodn/webcontent/smooth-auto-panel-paint/collision-repairs.md

 ### Frequently Asked Questions
 ## Essential Answers About Collision Repairs and Claims
+Here are answers to some of the most common questions about collision repairs, insurance claims, courtesy vehicles, repair timelines, and structural restoration services.
 *   **Q: Can I choose Smooth Auto Panel & Paint as my repairer for insurance claims?**
     *   *A:* Yes.
 In New Zealand, you generally have the right to choose your own repairer.
 Tell your insurance company you wish to have your vehicle repaired by Smooth Auto Panel & Paint in Papatoetoe.
 *   **Q: Will you handle the insurer phone calls and paperwork?**